 Sam J. Alberts is a partner in Dentons' Restructuring, Insolvency and Bankruptcy Group.
 Ranked by Chambers USA, Sam has extensive experience in both in- and out-of-court restructurings, in the United States and abroad.
-Named in Best Lawyers in America (2015) for the fifth consecutive year, Sam has represented creditors, debtors, committees, governmental and nongovernmental entities and other parties in many large and complex insolvency matters.
+Named in Best Lawyers in America (2016) for the sixth consecutive year, Sam has represented creditors, debtors, committees, governmental and nongovernmental entities and other parties in many large and complex insolvency matters.
 Recommended by The Legal 500 US (2015), Sam has extensive investigation and first-chair litigation experience, and has performed significant work with respect to matters involving distressed healthcare entities and financial institutions.
 In 2015, Sam was recognized in The Deal Pipeline’s “Top Bankruptcy Lawyers” league table and as a "Local Litigation Star" in the District of Columbia by Benchmark Litigation.

 - The City of Detroit, Michigan, Chapter 9 (E.D.
 Michigan).
 Represented the Official Committee of Retirees in the largest municipal bankruptcy case in US history.
 The committee represented approximately 23,500 retirees and 9,000 dependents, who held more than US$9 billion in claims for pension and other post-employment benefits (OPEB), including health care.
 The representation resulted in the protection of almost all pension benefits and continued health care benefits under first-of-kind municipal retiree voluntary employment benefit association (VEBA) trusts.
 This representation was honored by The M&A Advisor with the 2014 Restructuring of the Year Award.